 Wounded Knee (60 min., 2009) On the night of February 27, 1973, American Indian Movement (AIM) and Oglala Lakota activists seized the hamlet of Wounded Knee, and police cordoned off the area.
 Demanding redress for grievances, the protesters captured the world's attention for 71 gripping days.
 With heavily armed federal troops tightening a cordon around the Indians, the event recalled the massacre at Wounded Knee almost a century earlier.
 In telling the story of this iconic moment, this final episode examines the political and economic forces that led to bringing the desperate conditions of Indian reservation life to the nation's attention.
 It also proved that despite centuries of warfare and neglect, Indians remained a vital force in the life of America.

-During Covid, only IU faculty, staff and students can borrow materials from Media Services with a valid IU crimson card.
-Social distancing and face masks are required.
+To check out media items, you must have a valid IU crimson or borrower's card.
 Be sure to check with Media Services for hours.
 VHS titles are housed off-site at ALF, and can be requested via IUCAT.
-Suggested keywords in IUCAT: First Nations, Indigenous, Native American*.
+Suggested keywords in IUCAT: Native American, First Nation*, Indigenous and... *.
 Limit to film & video, dvd/videodisc, Bloomington campus.

 American Indian (90 mins., 2015) Thirty miles from New York City, tucked away in the Ramapo Mountains of New Jersey, lives a group of indigenous people shrouded in mystery and discrimination, fighting for acceptance as Native Americans...The Ramapough Lenape Indians.
 American Native exposes this group's fight for respect as Native Americans, examining their efforts to gain recognition from the Bureau of Indian Affairs and the private interests that may have colluded behind the scenes to prevent them from doing so.
 Through expert interviews and unbridled access to the community, the film provides an in-depth look at the group's complex past, volatile present and endangered future.